kunalj101/python_intro_hackathon/chapter4.md

 ## Treat extreme values of LoanAmount and ApplicantIncome?

 Let’s analyze LoanAmount first.
-Since the extreme values are practically possible, i.e. some people might apply for high value loans due to specific needs.
+Since the extreme values are practically possible, i.e. some people might apply for high-value loans due to specific needs.

 ```{python}